-- Vancouver's incredible Festival of Lights includes more than one million lights and transforms the city's botanical garden into an incredible display.
+- Vancouver's incredible Festival of Lights includes more than 1 million lights and transforms the city's botanical garden into an incredible display.
 The event runs through early January.

 - Calgary's Heritage Park celebrates Christmas with "Once Upon a Christmas," an incredible recreation of what Christmas was like for residents in the mid-19th century.
 The event includes wagon rides, carolers, baked treats, and more for a truly festive atmosphere well worth checking out.

 - Toronto's annual Christmas Market is held in the city's Distillery District.
 The experience includes food vendors, beer gardens, and plenty of local vendors selling their crafts.